Florida sales tax guide

 In Florida, sales tax is collected on the sale of tangible goods and some services.
 The tax is collected by the seller and remitted to state and local tax authorities.
 The seller acts as a de facto tax collector.

-To help you determine whether you need to collect sales tax in Florida, we've created a simple three-step checklist you can use to get a better understanding of your Florida tax situation:
+To help you determine whether you need to collect sales tax in Florida, start by answering these three questions:

 - Do you have nexus in Florida?